 |ᔫᑎᓐ||yuutin.||It is windy.|

 VII stems end in -n or in vowels.
 VII forms can be found in all the conjunct and the independent orders.
-They have only third person (inanimate) inflection (proximate and obviative, singular and plural) and no imperative, since imperative requires second person.
-For example: Independent Indicative Neutral conjugation of Inanimate Intransitive verb (VII) ᐧᐄᐦᑲᓐ᙮ wiihkan.‘it is tasty.’
+They have only third person (inanimate) inflection (proximate and obviative, singular and plural).
+Some verbs, describing the weather like ᒥᔅᐳᓐ mispun it is snowing or the water like ᐱᒫᑎᒦᐤ pimaatimiiu the water is deep, will only inflect for singular and obviative.
+VII verbs have no imperative, since imperative requires second person.
+For example: Independent Indicative Neutral conjugation of Inanimate Intransitive verb (VII) ᐧᐄᐦᑲᓐ᙮ wiihkan.
+It is tasty.

 |0||ᐧᐄᐦᑲᓐ᙮||wiihkan.||It is tasty.|

 |0′||ᐧᐄᐦᑲᓂᔫ ᐅᐱᒥᐦᑳᓂᒻ᙮||wiihkaniyuu upimihkaanim.||His pemmican is tasty.|

 |0’p||ᐧᐄᐦᑲᓂᔫᐦ ᐅᒦᓂᔑᒻᐦ᙮||wiihkaniyuuh umiinishimh.||His berries are tasty.|